claudiarella/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a doctoral research assistant in Mathematical and Theoretical Physics in the group of Professor Marcos Marino at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].
+I am a doctoral research assistant in Mathematical and Theoretical Physics in the group of Professor Marcos Marino at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC], and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].

 Since September 2020, I am a member of the Scientific Council of the international conference centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland.